-4. Further WordPress security
+4. Further WordPress Security Settings

 As touched on above, within the configuration of your WordPress CMS there are a few settings that can be tweaked to improve the general security of your website.
 Go through the general settings pages and make sure you’ve covered everything you can find that’s relevant.

-5. Additional plugins
+5. Additional Plugins

 Other free security plugins are available for WordPress.
 A particularly good one is iThemes Security this holds a wealth of security features and tweaks.
 Another useful free security plugin is WordFence for its Firewall capabilities.

-6. HTTPS & SSL certificates
+6. HTTPS & SSL Certificates

-7. Keep backups
+7. Keep Website Backups